 Why Do You Write Poems When Ralph Yarl Was Shot Yesterday Just For Ringing The Wrong Doorbell?

 Because I am white, and my adult children and their partners are white, and my grandson is white.
 What kind of world is it where all of them as a group, or one at a time, could have rung that wrong doorbell in Kansas City and not have been shot?
-But a young Black man from his own town, just a few blocks from home, can’t?
+But a Black teen from his own town, just a few blocks from home, can’t?
 I write poems because I need to remember that my white privilege needs dismantling, disrobing, demolishing, destroying.
 I write poems because I can’t stand by and allow our nation to pretend that racism is in our past.

 There was an old woman